SmokinCaterpillar/pypet/doc/source/tutorial.rst

 The final stage of our experiment encompasses the analysis of our raw data.
 We won't do much here, simply plot our firing rate table and show one example voltage trace.
-All this analysis happens in a completely different script and is executed independently of the previous three steps except that we need the data from them in form of a trajectory.
+All data analysis happens in a completely different script and is executed independently of the previous three steps except that we need the data from them in form of a trajectory.

-We will make use of the auto load functionality and load results in the background as we need them.
+We will make use of the :ref:`more-on-auto-loading` functionality and load results in the background as we need them.
 Since we don't want to do any more single runs, we can spare us an environment and only use a trajectory container.

 .. code-block:: python